chiragdesai2005/readfile-demo/README.md

 - Assumptions
    - File size is not too big like in GB or TB
    - Writing file location is in the current application directory
+   - We can add more number of test cases for each and every line to cover functionality and code coverage